kcrary/cmtool/README.md

 The project uses a submodule (github.com/standardml/cmlib), so it should be cloned using the `--recursive` option.

-You can read more about hygienic source code generation functors at www.cs.cmu.edu/~crary/papers/2018/cmtool.pdf.
+You can read more about hygienic source code generation using functors at www.cs.cmu.edu/~crary/papers/2018/cmtool.pdf.